akklevin/HitTrip/README.md

 # Hittrip

-HitTrip is a music player web app that allows users to listen to music
+HitTrip is a music player web app that allows the user to play music from a library of 8 songs

 link : https://akklevin.github.io/HitTrip/